 If you really want to buy Tesla shares, approach the subject slowly and start with small amounts.
 The trading fees are higher for small amounts, but the losses are more manageable.
 Only practice makes perfect.
 To buy and sell Tesla stock, you need a stock portfolio.
 Most house banks offer such a service, but charge different fees for buying, selling and keeping the shares in the portfolio.
 Brokers are also an alternative.
 You can find comparisons for example here.

-Of course I am a fan of Tesla cars and I am aware that this also influences my view of the subject somewhat.
+Of course, I am a fan of Tesla cars, and I am aware that this also influenced my view of the subject somewhat.
 Nevertheless, I sold all my Tesla shares on the stock exchanges at the beginning of February 2020 about three weeks before the Corona crash.
-For me this extreme and fast rise was simply too much for me.
-Nevertheless, I am still of the opinion that Tesla will massively increase in market value in the coming years.
+For me, this extreme and fast rise was simply too much for me.
+Nevertheless, I am still sure Tesla will massively increase in market value in the coming years.
 But not at the same speed as it happened at the end of 2019.
-For me this was only a short-term exaggeration.
-At the moment the Corona virus has put a temporary end to all this anyway.
+For me, this was only a short-term exaggeration.
+At the moment the Coronavirus has put a temporary end to all this anyway.
 Since its peak at around USD 920, stock prices have again fallen massively.
 But in my opinion this has nothing to do with the Tesla company.
 There is quite simply panic on the stock market and all stocks are being sold massively.
 At some point in the future, I will definitely re-enter the Tesla share.
 When exactly is not clear yet, but I will definitely do it.
 However, it is difficult to determine the right time and at the moment I am very cautious with the approaching economic crisis.
 It is better to wait a while longer.
 That’s why I’m guaranteed to buy Tesla stock at different times and different prices.

 As the well-known major investor Warren Buffett once said:

 The stock exchange is an instrument to transfer money from the impatient to the patient. – Warren Buffett